blushingpenguin/DotNetMongoMigrations/README.markdown

 Why DotNetMongoMigrations?
 --

 1. This project is meant to allow for migrations to be created in C# or other .Net languages and kept with the code base.
 1. Access .Net APIs for manipulating documents
 1. Leverage existing NUnit test projects or other test projects to test migrations
 1. Provide an automatable foundation to track and apply migrations.
+1. Make development easy by automatically backing up and restoring the database state.

 Migration recommendations
 --